yyyuanfish/emotion-align-priority-map/README.md

 - Emotion detection and plan recommendation can be delegated to an LLM via `utils/llm_stub.LLMEmotionAnalyzer`; the default configuration enables a stub provider that can be replaced with a real model while keeping the control flow unchanged.
 - Telemetry (`telemetry.jsonl`) captures the full Plan → Localize → Policy trace per turn, supporting offline diagnostics even for single-shot runs.

----
-(Draft translated to English; let me know if any sections need further expansion.)